giovi321/PhotoReminder/README.md

 # PhotoReminder
-Bash script that emails pictures on the 365th day since when they were shot.
+ Bash script that emails pictures on the anniversary when they were shot.
 Includes GPS coordinates of the picture.

 ## What does the script do?
 The script is divided into three sub-scripts.
 ### First script (search.sh)